RSS

 Almond Chocolate Chips Biscotti

 Biscotti is an Italian traditional cookie — the word biscotti simply means cookies.
-Biscotti comes from a Mediaval Latin word, “bis costus” which means twice cooked.
+Biscotti comes from a Medieval Latin word, “bis costus” which means twice cooked.
 This is the only type of cookies I know that is baked twice — once as a slab and then the slices are re-baked again.

 Biscotti is easy to make, easy to keep without going stale and delicious to eat.
 They’re also lower in fat and sugar than a traditional cookie.